Talbert W. Swan II: Ordination and early ministry

-Swan was ordained as an Elder by Bishop Louis C. Young on August 15, 1991.
+Swan was ordained as an elder by Bishop Louis C. Young on August 15, 1991.
 Swan served as youth minister at the Spring of Hope Church of God in Christ before founding the Solid Rock Church of God in Christ in 1994.
 In January 2009, the Solid Rock and Spring of Hope Churches merged and Swan was installed as pastor on May 31, 2009.

 Swan has served the Church of God in Christ in the Office of the General Secretary since 2001.
-During that time he served as: Special Assistant to the General Secretary, Assistant General Secretary for Statistics, and currently as the Assistant General Secretary/Administration.
-Swan also serves the denomination as Clerk of the General Board and the Director of Social Justice Ministry.
-He previously served as Associate White House Liaison, and Senior Advisor to Presiding Bishop Charles Edward Blake, Sr.
+During that time he served as: special assistant to the general secretary, assistant general secretary for statistics, and currently as the assistant general secretary/administration.
+Swan also serves the denomination as clerk of the general board and the director of Social Justice Ministry.
+He previously served as associate White House liaison, and senior advisor to Presiding Bishop Charles Edward Blake, Sr.

 Ministry as bishop

 On April 3, 2014, Swan was appointed Auxiliary Bishop of the Greater Massachusetts Ecclesiastical Jurisdiction by Charles Edward Blake, Sr., Presiding bishop, and the General Board of the Church of God in Christ.
 His appointment was ratified by the General Assembly and he was consecrated bishop on November 9, 2014, during the 107th Annual Holy Convocation.

 On June 6, 2016, Blake named Swan the third bishop of the Nova Scotia Ecclesiastical Jurisdiction.
 Swan oversaw all member churches in the Nova Scotia province as well as congregations in Massachusetts, New York, and Pennsylvania.
 He officially received his episcopal assignment during the 109th Annual Holy Convocation on November 13, 2016.
 He served in that post until January 2022.

-In January 2022, Swan was appointed prelate of the Greater Vermont Ecclesiastical Jurisdiction by Presiding Bishop John Drew Sheard Sr. Swan succeeded Bishop Loran Mann, who died in May 2021.
+In January 2022, Swan was appointed prelate of the Vermont Ecclesiastical Jurisdiction by Presiding Bishop John Drew Sheard Sr. Swan succeeded Bishop Loran Mann, who died in May 2021.
 Bishop Mann also served as a member of the denomination's General Board, the Executive Branch of government.
-As prelate, Swan oversees member churches in Vermont, Massachusetts, Connecticut, New Hampshire, and New York.